Marcus-Friis/PhD/README.md

 	* Algorithmic Echo Chambers and Bias
 	* Trends and their lifespan
 	* Influence of influencers - How important are these to platforms?
-* Politiken
+* Politiken-like
 	* Media coverage and social media activity - What are the differences between people's interests and what actually gets covered?
 	* Generative AI in traditional news
+* Individual and Collective Mobility
 	* How commuting impacts people's mental health - Public transport sucks; is this reflected in people's general happiness?
+	* HyggeBike 2.0
 * Music something?
-* Dynamics of Online Dating / Ethical Online Dating

 ## Cool Projects From Supervisors
 * Luca Aiello